kellykochanski/rescal-snow/docs/rescal-snow-tutorial.md

 >> OMP_NUM_THREADS=1
 ```
 > *Nothing happening?*
+> This is a good sign - if something is wrong, Rescal-snow almost always crashes in the first few seconds.
+This simulation may take several minutes to run, depending on the speed of your machine.
 >
-> This is mostly a good sign - if something is wrong, rescal-snow almost always crashes in the first few seconds.
-The simulations, however, are computationally expensive, and may take an unreasonably long time to run on slower machines.
+> *Still nothing happening?*
+> In a separate terminal, look at the scripts directory (`ls scripts`).
+If the simulation has initiated successfully, you should see one or more files named `SNO0000X_t0.csp`, `genesis.log` and `rescal.log`.
+If you see these, the simulation is likely proceeding - slowly.
+You can stop the simulation whenever you see enough output for your purposes.
-> If this is the case for you, we've put some tips for improving performance in [docs/performance_and_parallelization.md](performance_and_parallelization.md).
+> We've put some tips for improving performance in [docs/performance_and_parallelization.md](performance_and_parallelization.md).
-> The output from rescal-snow is saved at regular intervals.
-You can view intermediate output while the simulation is still running, and you can stop the simulation (usually `Ctrl-C`) without losing that output.

 **Example 1 results**